How to Repair Your Credit

 First of all, you need to know how your credit score is actually doing, so be sure to check it!

 Many people will tell you that checking your credit score will actually lower it – but this isn’t exactly true.
-While it is true that certain credit score inquiries do actually damage your credit score, checking your own doesn’t.
+While it is true that certain credit score enquiries do actually damage your credit score, checking your own doesn’t.

 So keep checking your score regularly!
 Every month or two will help you keep track of where you’re at, and you can keep an eye out for any errors to dispute too.
-More on that later!

 Dispute errors on your credit report